-My first novel, The Absence of Light, is naturally an angsty abyss written with every piece of uncontrollable energy my mind could get on paper.
-For me that's how all first novels should be.
+My first novel, The Absence of Light, is naturally an angst abyss written with every piece of uncontrollable energy my mind could get on paper.
+For me, that's how all first novels should be.
 We should show off our wordsmith power, make it extra, make it go there!
-WE need to do this so we can alleviate all that first novel madness.
+WE need to do this so we can ease all that first novel madness.
 Once we get it out of our system, we can move on happily.

 Stations of Shadow is my longest, most daring book.
 I like to think of it as a Tool song: lengthy, artistic downward spiral, sometimes a little extra, but always ferocious.
 I learned a lot from my first two novels that I had no desire repeating with Stations of Shadow.
 With my first two, I feel like I tried too hard to be all of my heroes rolled in one, laced with my personal touch.
-Stations of Shadow represents me throwing all of that out, and writing authentically from my own black soul.
-This is my most honest work to date in terms of being my authentic self, and just letting the words speak for themselves.
+Stations of Shadow represents me throwing all of that out and writing authentically from my own black soul.
+This is my most honest work to date to be my authentic self, and just letting the words speak for themselves.
 I am never looking back.
 Nothing has filled my creative gas tank more than just being me.

-VJ: Art being one of the main constants in your work, as you get older, do you see yourself evolving, changing your perspective on life or the writing industry?
+VJ: Art being one of the fundamental constants in your work, as you get older, do you see yourself strengthening, changing your perspective on life or the writing industry?

 “The idea is, if I can’t heal from my art, then how can you heal?”